YuhuiMa/DFN-tensorflow/README.md

 ## Getting Started Guide

 ### Install Required Packages
-This repo of code is written for Tensorflow.
+This repo of code is written using Tensorflow.
 Please install all required packages before using this code.
 ```bash
 pip install -r requirements.txt
 ```

 ### Dataset Collecttion
-The Project can only solve problems of binary segmentation at present.So you can only collect a dataset with labels of binary segmentation and split into 3 directories labeled 'train', 'val' and 'test', each of which has 2 subfolders named 'main' and 'segmentation', while 'main' should store original images and 'segemntation' should store segmentation images.
+The project can only solve problems of binary segmentation at present.So you can only collect a dataset with labels of binary segmentation and split into 3 directories labeled 'train', 'val' and 'test', each of which has 2 subfolders named 'main' and 'segmentation', while 'main' should store original images and 'segemntation' should store segmentation images.

 ### Data Augmentation
 ```bash